tyaga001/awesome-developer-tools-marketing/README.md

 ## Social Media Marketing

 ### Articles
-- [How to Do Social Media Marketing for Developers](https://medium.com/swlh/how-to-do-social-media-marketing-for-developers-386787c1ef93) - A guide by Poornima Vijayashanker on effective social media strategies for developers.
-- [Developer Relations and Social Media](https://developerrelations.com/developer-marketing/developer-relations-and-social-media) - Insights on using social media in developer relations by Matthew Revell.
 - [How to market to developers on Twitter](https://www.markepear.com/blog/developer-marketing-twitter) - Insights on using Twitter for developer tools marketing by Kuba.

 #### Twitter